kevin-mau/pychain/README.md

 ---
 ## Instructions:

-In your terminal navigate to the location of the cloned repository and run the Streamlit application by using this command:
+Navigate to the location of the cloned repository in your terminal.
+Run the Streamlit application by using this command:

 `streamlit run pychain.py`

-Then simply enter the attributes of the financial transaction for sender, receiver, and amount.
+Enter the attributes of the financial transaction for sender, receiver, and amount.

-There is a PyChain Block Difficulty slider bar at the top-left corner of the web interface.
+There is also a PyChain Block Difficulty slider bar at the top-left corner of the web interface.

-Click the "Add Block" button when all inputs have been entered.
+Click the "Add Block" button after all inputs have been entered.

 You can verify the block contents and hashes in the Streamlit drop-down menu.